|Best overall||Breville the Barista Express Espresso Machine||SEE IT||

 - Best for beginners: Nespresso VertuoPlus Coffee and Espresso Machine by De’Longhi

-- Best smart: Café Affetto Automatic Espresso Machine + Milk Frother
+- Easiest to use: Café Affetto Automatic Espresso Machine + Milk Frother

 - Best budget: Bialetti Moka Express, Stovetop Coffee Maker, Aluminium, 9-Cup Espresso